How To Bet On Super Bowl 2024 In Florida

 The game will be broadcast live by CBS with kickoff scheduled for 6:30 p.m.
 ET.
 Jim Nantz will be joined by Tony Romo in the booth to give fans play-by-play and color commentary on the game.

-Reba McEntire will sing the national anthem and User is the headliner at the Pepsi Halftime Show.
+Reba McEntire will sing the national anthem and User is the headliner at the Apple Music Halftime Show.
 Post Malone will also perform, singing “America the Beautiful” before the game.

 Find all of the important details to know about Super Bowl LVIII below.